aerisweather/aerisjs/docs/install.md

 ## RequireJS / AMD

-The Aeris Interactive library uses [RequireJS](http://requirejs.org/) to load modules and components.
-Using RequireJS (or a simliar [AMD loader](http://en.wikipedia.org/wiki/Asynchronous_module_definition)), you can pick and choose which Aeris Interactive components you would like to use.
+Aeris.js uses [RequireJS](http://requirejs.org/) to load modules and components.
+Using RequireJS (or a compatible [AMD loader](http://en.wikipedia.org/wiki/Asynchronous_module_definition)), you can pick and choose which Aeris Interactive components you would like to use.

 ```javascript
 require(['ai/maps/map', 'ai/maps/layers/aerisradar'], function(AerisMap, AerisRadar) {